Best Bluetooth Mouse for Different Uses

 All computer mice have the same basic functions.
 They allow you to scroll, move the cursor, and click.
 Everything beyond that is up to user discretion.
 So, what makes one mouse better than another?
 It depends on how you’re planning to use the mouse, your desired ergonomic setup, and if you want a wired or wireless mouse.

-is perhaps the most convenient of all the choices available today.
+A Bluetooth mouse is perhaps the most convenient of all the choices available today.
 They offer a simple solution for computing that avoids tangled cords and the frustration of losing a USB wireless receiver.
 So, what’s the best Bluetooth mouse for your lifestyle?
 That depends on the features you’re looking for, so let’s start there.

 A short history of the mouse